Cimicifuga Seeds - Ramosa

 Plant Spacing: 24 - 36 inches

 Cimicifuga (Cimicifuga Ramosa Atropurpurea) - If you enjoy tall, stately, dark perennials with fragrant flower spikes, consider starting Cimicifuga seeds and growing this remarkably beautiful plant.
 With intensely colored foliage of reddish purple and ivory white flowers, this is one perennial that creates a breathtaking display.
-Commonly called Bugbane, this dark foliage plant thrives in partial shade and moist, organically enriched soil.
+Commonly called Bugbane or Black Cohosh, this dark foliage plant thrives in partial shade and moist, organically enriched soil.
 Bugbane plants are slow to establish and can take several years to reach their full height of 6 feet.
 Cimicifuga Bugbane needs consistently moist soil.
 Cimicifua seeds do best with a cold, moist stratification.